Blog, Events & News

 The Just Eat and Deliveroo attacks are good examples of business logic exploitation.
 The activity used to take over the accounts was ordinary, correct and therefore expected consumer behaviour.
 However, these users were not accessing the accounts for the purposes that the businesses and developers who implemented the systems intended.

-The functionality being executed is all valid.
+The functionality being executed is valid.
 Users must be able to track their orders in a relatively frictionless environment, they must also be able to process refunds and there are multiple, valid business reasons for why that refund is applied as credit rather than repaid direct to a credit or debit card.

 The attackers simply exploited this functionality in a combination that was never intended, leaving users feeling cheated while Just Eat and Deliveroo lose money hand over fist.